-GR-6.4.1 Conventional retail bank licensees must adhere to the Operational Guidelines, Security Standards and Guidelines, Open Banking Application Program Interface (API) Specifications and Customer Journey Guidelines included in Bahrain Open Banking Framework (see CBB website).
+Conventional retail bank licensees must adhere to the Operational Guidelines, Security Standards and Guidelines, Open Banking Application Program Interface (API) Specifications and Customer Journey Guidelines included in Bahrain Open Banking Framework, "BOBF" (see CBB website) for the use cases defined in the BOBF.
+Where licensees have arrangements to share customer account information or allow for payment initiation services with AISPs/PISPs for use cases not defined in BOBF, they must ensure that the API Specifications, Customer Journeys and Operational Guidelines are consistent with the Security Standards and Guidelines in BOBF.